rkyv/rkyv/book_src/validation.md

 However, this alone is not enough to secure against recursion attacks and memory sharing violations, so rkyv uses a system to verify that the archive follows its strict ownership model.

-Archive validation usees a memory model where all subobjects are located in contiguous memory.
+Archive validation uses a memory model where all subobjects are located in contiguous memory.
 This is called a *subtree range*.
 When validating an object, the archive context keeps track of where subobjects are allowed to be located, and can reduce the subtree range from the beginning with `push_prefix_subtree_range` or the end with `push_suffix_subtree_range`.
 After pushing a subtree